Using TFTP to boot an ArubaOS AP

 setenv bootcmd tftpboot

-Note that starting in AOS 8.9 or later, use conductor
+Note that starting in AOS 8.9 or later, use conductor instead of master.

 How do we verify the version?
 Either telnet into the AP, or log into the AP from the console session.